front-commerce/developers.front-commerce.com/source/docs/advanced/features/return-merchandise-authorization.md

 ## Implementing an RMA that suits you

-All you need to do to implement an RMA that suits you is provide the server implementation needed for your specific platform/case.
-Having a look at Front Commerce's implementation of the Magento1 Enterprise RMA (`src/server/modules/magento1ee/rma`) should help give you some guidance.
+To implement a RMA for a new platfom, you have to provide the server implementation of the Graph.
+Having a look at Front-Commerce's implementation for Magento1 Enterprise RMA (`src/server/modules/magento1ee/rma`) should help give you some guidance.
 Here is a short summary of what is needed:

 ### Extending necessary GraphQL enums